 Avoid plant varieties that do not provide floral rewards (pollen), which is the essential food source for bees. (e.g., some sunflower, and lilies).

 While we think of most flies as pests, garden flies, such as Allograpta obliqua species found in Florida, are excellent pollinators and insect predators.
 Photo by Jessica Louque, Smithers Viscient, Bugwood.org.

 Many native wild bees have relatively short proboscises, or tongues, and may not be able to access nectar from flowers with long tubes; however, flowers with long floral tubes can attract other pollinators with long tongues or beaks such as butterflies, moths, and hummingbirds.

-It is important to select mix varieties of native wildflower when restoring habitats for our pollinators.
-Mix varieties will flower all year round and make available continuous supply of nectar and pollen.
-If possible, use wildflower seeds that are produced in the state that you want to carry out pollinators’ restoration.
+It is important to select mix varieties of native wildflowers when restoring habitats for our pollinators.
+Mix varieties will flower all year round and make available a continuous supply of nectar and pollen.
+If possible, use wildflower seeds that are produced in the state that you want to carry out pollinator restoration.
 It is highly likely that one will experience better growth from locally produced seeds because they will adapt better to regional growing conditions and the climate.
-For optimum flowering and high production of floral rewards such as pollen and nectar.
-Place wildflowers in areas free of pesticide and soil disturbance.
+For optimum flowering and high production of floral rewards such as pollen and nectar, place wildflowers in areas free of pesticides and soil disturbance.

 Most bee species are solitary, and 70% of these solitary bees’ nest in the ground.
 A wildflower area of refuge can fulfill the shelter resource needs of these bees since that area will not undergo regular tilling, thus minimizing nest disturbance.